LeeHowes/CPP/paper_framework_sources/p2203_bulk_schedule.md

 ### Summary
 The point here is that **sequence points matter** to bulk algorithms.
+Most importantly, termination sequence points matter.
+We can easily handle the start of a bulk algorithm by delaying enqueue, at some cost if we would have preferred to rely on FIFO queuing.
+It is much harder to notify the completion of a parallel operation without executor support.
+Completion is by far the more important sequence point to include, and both can be optimised away by overloading in the library.

 By encoding sequence points in the abstraction we put them under the control of the execution context.
-By default, because one of our goals is that this code be *Interoperable* of course this uses `set_value`, `set_done` or `set_error` because that's the interface we defined.
+By default, because one of our goals is that this code be *Interoperable* of course this uses `set_value`, `set_done` or `set_error`; that's the interface we have agreed for senders and receivers.
 In practice, though, we can customise on the intermediate sender types and avoid that cost.
-So a default of well-defined sequencing with optimisation is more practical as a model than no sequencing, custom sequencing for each executor type or blocking algorithms.
+So a default of well-defined sequencing with optimisation is more practical as a model than no sequencing, custom sequencing for each executor type or, maybe worst of all, blocking algorithms.

 # The changes